ManticoreGamesInc/platform-documentation/src/api/input.md

 # Input

 The Input namespace contains functions and hooks for responding to player input.
+Lean more about how to use the Input system in our [Binding Sets](../references/binding_sets.md) reference.

 ## Class Functions